 Freddie enjoyed acting in Tim Burton’s Charlie and the Chocolate Factory, having this to say about playing little Charlie: “It’s neat, because in the film Charlie has a dream to visit the chocolate factory, and it comes true.
 My dream was to work with Johnny again, and it also came true.”

 Freddie and Johnny Depp are still great friends, with Freddie saying several times that when the two are in the same country they often spend time together to hang out.

 Helena Bonham Carter has played his mother on screen three times!
-She was his mum in his first ever feature film, Women Talking Dirty in 1999, then again in Charlie and the Chocolate Factory in 2005, and lastly she played his step-mum in 2010 TV series Toast.
+She was his mum in his first-ever feature film, Women Talking Dirty in 1999, then again in Charlie and the Chocolate Factory in 2005, and lastly, she played his step-mum in the 2010 TV series Toast.
 Okay, so maybe that’s closer to two and a half times than three but still!

 Freddie’s mother is a talent agent who represents both Freddie himself and Daniel Radcliffe, aka Harry Potter.
 Way back when, before the two of them had even acted onscreen, they were both childhood friends and playmates!
 Freddie and Daniel grew up together and Freddie has known the Radcliffe family almost all his life.
 When asked about it Freddie said, “it’s funny that we’ve grown up and both ended up doing films”.

 In 2007 Freddie was supposed to play Daniel’s role in Indie Film December Boys but had to opt out due to his grandmother being taken ill.